Biomarker discovery, clinical R&D

 Are you conducting a clinical study, and interested in monitoring the gut microbiome of the study participants?

 There can be many reasons why insight into the participants gut microbiome can be of interest.

 Perhaps you are concerned about varying drug response affecting the outcome of the study?

-Including careening for microbial biomarkers and analysis of microbiome profiles in clinical trials, holds the potential of increased control and reduction of the risk resulting from varying drug response.
+Screening for microbial biomarkers and analysing microbiome profiles in clinical trials, holds the potential of increased control and reduction of the risk resulting from varying drug response.